 Click anywhere on an object away from editing handles (where they exist) to drag the object to reposition it.
 Depending on the type of object, it may be rotated and/or flipped while dragging.

-Spacebar to rotate the object counterclockwise or Shift+Spacebar for clockwise rotation.
+- Press Spacebar to rotate the object counterclockwise or Shift+Spacebar for clockwise rotation.
 Rotation is in accordance with the value for the Rotation Step defined on the PCB Editor – General page of the Preferences dialog.
-Press the

 dialog, the software must be restarted in order for the changes to take effect.

 Objects can also be moved by changing their alignment.
 To align objects with other objects, right-click on a selected object, then select Align.
 The alignment sub-menu contains a number of options for distributing selected objects.

 For more information on the individual alignment options, see the AlignComponents command page.

 Via the PCB List Panel